AmanCao/Git_notes/readme.txt

 This is my notes about Github

+Wellcom to checkout